YubicoLabs/yed-spoke-example/docs/docs/action.md

 - **Resource Path**: /shipments_exact
 - **HTTP Method**: POST

-The query parameters should include two header properties using the values below
+The **Headers** should include two header properties using the values below

 | Name         | Value            |
 | ------------ | ---------------- |